Brain Tumor Treatment

-A team of specialists will work together to treat a brain or spinal cord tumors.
+A team of specialists will work together to treat a brain or spinal cord tumor.
 This team can include a neurosurgeon, neuro-oncologist, radiation oncologist, medical oncologist, neurologist, and endocrinologist.
 These doctors will discuss your tumor and treatment options as a team.
 Your options will depend on the type and size of tumor, whether it is benign or malignant, its location, and how far it has spread.

-After getting advice from one team, you may want to get a second opinion from another.
-A second opinion can help you learn more about your options and gain a better sense of what to do.
+After getting advice from one team, you may want to get a second opinion from another team.
+A second opinion can help you learn your options and gain a better sense of what to do.

-Several treatments are used for brain or spinal cord tumors.
-These include surgery, radiation therapy, chemotherapy, immunotherapy or a wearable device.
+Several types of treatment are used to treat brain or spinal cord tumors.
+These include surgery, radiation therapy, chemotherapy, or a wearable device.
 A number of experimental targeted molecular therapies and vaccines or drugs designed to stimulate the immune system are undergoing investigation in clinical trials.
 Medications may be used to manage symptoms, such as headaches, swelling around the tumor or seizures.

 Surgery is often the first treatment used to remove as much of the tumor as possible.
 If the tumor(s) cannot be removed, at least a small sample will be used for a biopsy to diagnose and guide treatment.
 Surgery may be followed by radiation or chemotherapy to kill cancer cells left behind.

 Radiation is used to destroy cancer cells, keep them from growing, or relieve symptoms.
 The way radiation therapy is given depends on the type and location of the tumor.
 The types used to treat brain and spinal tumors include:

 - External beam radiation therapy (EBRT) – EBRT directs high doses of radiation to the tumor(s).
 To protect normal brain tissue, radiation oncologists will choose the option that will work best for you: